Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 For some rollups, generating a full zero-knowledge proof is too expensive.
 For these applications, the Sovereign SDK offers Optimistic Mode, which allows developers to trade some light-client latency for lower costs.
-With a zk-rollup, light clients have a view of the state which lags behind by about 15 minutes (the time it takes to generate a) zero- knowledge proof.
+With a zk-rollup, light clients have a view of the state which lags behind by about 15 minutes (the time it takes to generate a zero- knowledge proof).
 However, at the end of those 15 minutes, light clients know the state with cryptographic certainty.

 In an optimistic rollup, light clients have a different experience.
 They get some indication of the new rollup state very quickly (usually in the very next block), but they need to wait much longer (usually about a day) to be sure that